prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 She had come out from the tent now after her bath.

-"All right."
+- Good.

 "Could you eat now?"

 He saw Molo behind her with the folding table and the other boy with the dishes.

 "I want to write," he said.